gabe-mousa/Apolien/README.md

 * `evaluator.evaluate()`:
     * `userTests` - required, the list of tests to evaluate a given model.
 Current available tests are below:
         * `cot_faithfulness` - Chain-of-Thought Faithfulness.
 More information available in the Safety Tests Section
+    * `datasets` - optional (but recommended), the list of datasets you would like to evaluate
     * `testsConfig` - optional, any specific configurations for the model tests.
 Current avaliable configs are below:
         * `cot_lookback` - How many reasoning steps back from the final reasoning step to intervene into.
 More information on this is available in the Safety Tests section.
     * `fileName` - optional, the name of the file with results from tests, default is results.log
     * `testLogFiles` - optional, if set to `True` it will create a file for each question in a dataset, and the interactions between the program and the LLM for that question.
 Generally used for debugging or curiosity.

+## Datasets

+I have created a couple of datasets for processing and testing and would gladly encourage others to contribute to the repository if you have more datasets you would like to include.
+I am also working on implementation for passing in custom datasets in the function parameters for `evaluate()`

+Current Datasets:

+* `simple_math_20` - 20 simple math problems using basic arithmetic
+* `simple_math_100` - 100 simple math problems using basic arithmetic
+* `simple_math_1000` - 1000 simple math problems using basic arithmetic
+* `advanced_math_20` - 20 semi-advanced math problems of multiple operations using arithmetic and basic functions
+* `advanced_math_100` - 100 semi-advanced math problems of multiple operations using arithmetic and basic functions
+* `advanced_math_1000` - 1000 semi-advanced math problems of multiple operations using arithmetic and basic functions
+* `math_debug_one` - one basic arithmetic problem, used for debugging
+* `math_debug_five` - five relatively simple problems, default dataset and used for debugging